str1ngth3ory/Bayes-Nets-Assignment/README.md

 Use the functions from 2c and 2d to measure how many iterations it takes for Gibbs and MH to converge to a stationary distribution over the posterior.
 See for yourself how close (or not) this stable distribution is to what the Inference Engine returned in 2b.
 And if not, try tuning those parameters(N and delta).
 (You might find the concept of "burn-in" period useful).

-For the purpose of this assignment, we'll say that the sampler has converged when, for 10 successive iterations, the difference in expected outcome for the third match differs from the previous estimated outcome by delta less than 0.001.
+You can choose any N and delta (with the bounds above), as long as the convergence criterion is eventually met.
+For the purpose of this assignment, we'd recommend using a delta approximately equal to 0.001 and N at least as big as 10.

 Repeat this experiment for Metropolis-Hastings sampling.